Cadiz, Ohio: Education

 Cadiz has a public library, the main branch of the Puskarich Public Library.

 In the fall 2015, a levy was passed to build a new preK-12 school building.
 The 4.98 million dollar levy for the creation of a 190,000-square-foot school complex will be able to house 1,550 students.
 Ground broke on the new building in August 2017, and opened in the fall of 2019.

+Infrastructure

+Transportation

+The Harrison County Airport is located 2 nmi south of Cadiz's central business district.